omtp-reference/Linux_for_nonLinux_folks/markdown/debian-and-derivatives/getting-graphics-drivers-sorted.md

 ###### Verifying kernel headers are installed to build modules

-<mark>IMPORTANT:</mark>  *As of 25Apr2023, upgrading to a new kernel under Ubuntu 22.04 does not succeed at rebuilding dkms modules during the upgrade because apt sees the linux-headers are an 'optional' install target.
+<mark>IMPORTANT:</mark>  ~~*As of 25Apr2023, upgrading to a new kernel under Ubuntu 22.04 does not succeed at rebuilding dkms modules during the upgrade because apt sees the linux-headers are an 'optional' install target.~~ _**Fixed in Noble** so this is safe to ignore if you see apt build the kernel modules_

 So if you upgrade your kernel, check the name of the kernel just installed and make sure to install the matching kernel headers; installing the headers for the new kernel will automatically successfully rebuild the dkms modules for the new kernel as part of the process of installing the correct linux-header package.*

 ```bash
 dpkg --list | grep linux-image-